-An 8-year-old girl is the first unique case of chromosome 6p deletion.
-She can not feel pain, hunger and requirement of sleep.
-It is a congenital condition in which some of the parts of chromosome 6 deleted during the process of cell division.
+“Olivia Farnsworth, an 8-year-old girl is the first unique case of chromosome 6p deletion.
+She can not feel pain, hunger, and the requirement of sleep.
+It is a congenital condition in which some part of chromosome 6 deletes during the process of cell division.”

-The centromere helps chromosomes to arrange properly during the process of replication, the two arms (“p” arm and “q” arm) have genetic information in the form of genes and the telomeres are the cap of the chromosomes which protects the genetic information of the chromosomes.
+Likewise, the centromere helps chromosomes to arrange accurately during the process of replication, the two arms (“p” arm and “q” arm) have genetic information in the form of genes and the telomeres are the cap of the chromosomes that protects the genetic information.

 Depending upon the location of the centromere the chromosomes are divided into several categories such as acrocentric, metacentric or submetacentric.
-The chromosome 6 is a medium submetacentric chromosome having the “p” arm slightly shorter than the “q” arm.
+Chromosome 6 is a medium submetacentric chromosome having the “p” arm slightly shorter than the “q” arm.

 Take a look at the different forms of chromosome 6 depending upon its length:

-The cry-do-cat syndrome is a type of structural aberration in which some portion of the “p” arm of the chromosome 5 deleted.
+The cry-do-cat syndrome is a type of structural aberration in which some portion of the “p” arm of chromosome 5 is deleted.

-Similarly, 6p deletion is such type of structural aberration which is very rare in the entire world.
-Now let’s understand some of the basics about chromosome 6.
+Similarly, 6p deletion is such a type of structural aberration that causes several congenital problems which are very rare throughout the world.

 Genetic information on chromosome 6

-Chromosome 6 contains more than 1000 genes (~1200-1300 genes) with more than 170 million base pairs.
-The majority of the genes present on chromosome 6 are associated with the immune system.
-The genes for major histocompatibility complex are present on it.
+Chromosome 6 contains more than 1000 genes (~1200-1300 genes) with more than 170 million base pairs on it.
+The majority of the genes present on chromosome 6 are associated with the immune system, specifically, the genes for major histocompatibility complexes (HLA).

 - Generation of Antibody Diversity